 Salzburg’s most trendy shops can be found in Getreidegasse, a striking, medieval alley, nearly a mile long, running the length of the old town.
 If you are looking for a fairytale place in Salzburg, then this is the spot.

 One certain house in the Getreidegasse always draws particular attention.
 House No. 9.
-The place in which famous composer Wolfgang Amadeus Mozart was born.
+The place in which the famous composer Wolfgang Amadeus Mozart was born.
 Salzburg’s most famous son came into this world on 27 January 1756.
 His family actually lived here for 26 years, from 1747 on, occupying an apartment on the third floor.

-With parents, Leopold and Anna Maria as well as sister “Nannerl”, Mozart spend his childhood and much of his youth there.
+With parents, Leopold and Anna Maria as well as sister “Nannerl”, Mozart spent his childhood and much of his youth there.
 In 1773, the family moved to the house we know today as the “Mozart Residence”, standing on Makartplatz Square.

 Residenzplatz and Residenz

 The Residenzplatz is Salzburg’s biggest square.
-It houses the fifty foot high, Residenzplatz Fountain, possibly the most stunning extravagant fountain that exists outside of Italy.
+It houses the fifty-foot high, Residenzplatz Fountain, possibly the most stunning extravagant fountain that exists outside of Italy.
 The Residenz itself was the house of Salzburg’s Prince-Archbishops and is open all day for yet another gleaming place to visit.

 The 640 meters-high Kapuzinerberg lies to the right of the River Salzach.
-Its green plateau provides a population recreation area for walkers, hikers and all the sports lovers.
+Its green plateau provides a population recreation area for walkers, hikers, and all the sports lovers.
 The place is home to churches, an abbey, as well as many hiking paths.
 On the Kapuzinerberg you will also discover an old fortified wall with 14 watchtowers.
 Make sure you don’t miss it.